RoboTuan/ML4IOT_HMW/README.md

-# ML4IOT_hmw1
+# ML4IOT
-Project work for the course "Machine learning for IOT" at Politecnico di Torino
+Project work for the course "Machine Learning for IOT" at Politecnico di Torino.
+In this work we had to develop several scripts to train deep-learning models for audio prediction and humudity & temperature forecasting.
+The preprocessing and inference stages were optimized in time and space for a Raspberry Pi 4.
+This project has 3 sections.
+In the first one we had to efficiently record and preprocess audio, humidity and temperature data from our Raspberry.
+In the second stage we first trained predictive models and then optmized them for inference with techniques such as post-training quantization and pruning.
+Finally, in the last stage we built a more complex system for collaborative inference between the board and our computer with HTTP and MQTT protocols.
+For more detail, each folder has a dedicated report.